RhinoSecurityLabs/cloudgoat/cloudgoat/scenarios/azure/datafactory_secret_theft/cheat_sheet.md

 7. Set "Authentication" to "system-assigned managed identity".
 (This will use the privileges assigned to the Data Factory).
 8. Set the "Resource" to https://vault.azure.net/.
 9. Click "Debug".
-10. Wait for the requst to complete and click output to view the response of the request containing the secret name.
+10. Wait for the request to complete and click output to view the response of the request containing the secret name.
 11. Repeat this but use the URL:  https://{vault-name}.vault.azure.net/{secret_name_from_step_10}?api-version=7.3
 12. This response will give you the flag contained in Key Vault.